Capitol officer remembered for humor, paying ultimate price

 Capitol officer remembered for humor, paying ultimate priceNew

 WASHINGTON (AP) — The 18-year U.S. Capitol Police veteran killed last week in the line of duty is being remembered as a man with a sense of humor who loved baseball and golf and was most proud of being a father of two children.
-The officer, 41-year-old William “Billy” Evans, grew up in North Adams, Massachusetts, a small town in the northwest part of the state.
-He became a U.S. Capitol Police office shortly after graduating college.
-A family friend, Jason LaForest, says Evans looked forward to seeing lawmakers and visitors come to the Capitol and calls him a “genuinely good guy from a good family in a small town.”
+Forty-one-year-old William “Billy” Evans grew up in North Adams, Massachusetts, a small town in the northwest part of the state.
+Evans became a U.S. Capitol Police officer shortly after graduating college.
+Family friend Jason LaForest says Evans looked forward to seeing lawmakers and visitors come to the Capitol and calls him a “genuinely good guy from a good family in a small town.”